omkarlanghe/node-js_RESTfulAPIs/README.md

 # 02_dotNetCore.zip
 This is the simple DotNet MVC project which helps to perform CRUD operations through webpage.RESTAPI is integrated with this project.

+# 03_passportOAuth/passport
+This API is created for OAuth2.0 implementation.
+This API generates the token for API authentication.
+It uses passport library and Basic Strategy.